EkenMD/Turing-Complete-Solutions/README.md

 # Turing-Complete-Solutions

 These are all my solutions to a game called "Turing Compelete" on steam,you should really check it out if you're interested in computers.
-I haven't finished the game yet so there will new solutions coming.
+I haven't finished the game yet so there will be new solutions coming.
 I should also mention that these screenshots are old even while writing this, but it'll atleast give you a direction of where you should start.